oliverruoff/CloudStorageUtils/README.md

 ## Description

-This project is primarily for organizing images on a cloud storage.
+This project is primarily for organizing images (/ files) on a cloud storage.
 Use cases could be:
-- Listing images (with their metadata)
+- Listing images (including metadata)
 - Sorting images
 - Filtering on specific criteria
-- Running a face / object recognition algorithm
+- Running face / object recognition algorithms (which then could be used for further filter possibilities)

-> In the end this is a fun low prio project mainly for training purposes
+> In the end this is a fun low prio project, mainly for training purposes